eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

     be satisfied.

-Specifically for the functionality allowing a PID Provider to request Wallet Instance revocation:
+Specifically for the functionality allowing a PID Provider to request Wallet Unit revocation:

 5. When contacted by a PID Provider, the Wallet Provider authenticates the PID Provider.
-[Section 6.6.2.2](#6622-wallet-instance-authenticates-the-pid-provider-or-attestation-provider) below describes how a Wallet
-    Instance can do this during PID issuance; a Wallet Provider can use the same mechanism.
+[Section 6.6.2.2](#6622-wallet-instance-authenticates-the-pid-provider-or-attestation-provider) below describes how a Wallet Unit can do this during PID issuance; a Wallet Provider can use the same mechanism.

-6. To identify the Wallet Instance that is to be revoked, the PID Provider uses a Wallet Instance identifier provided by the Wallet Provider in the WTE during PID issuance; see \[Topic 9\].
+6. To identify the Wallet Unit that is to be revoked, the PID Provider uses a Wallet Unit identifier provided by the Wallet Provider in the WTE during PID issuance; see \[Topic 9\].

 #### 6.5.5 Wallet Instance de-installation